gujiams/emmagujia.github.io/source/_posts/jvm 1.md

 categories: jvm
 tags:
 ---
-I found out an amazing [JVM tutorial](http://www.waytoeasylearn.com/2016/04/jvm-tutorial.html) for starter like me.
+I found out an amazing [JVM tutorial](http://www.waytoeasylearn.com/2016/04/jvm-tutorial.html) *by* [Ashok Kumar ](https://plus.google.com/113338311861115463183) for starter like me.
 This post mainly come form tutorial above.

 <!-- more -->
 ## What is Virtual?